 Before we head out to work each day, we all go through a similar series of motions.
 After breakfast, coffee, and social media check-ins comes the outfit.
 For some women, that also includes makeup, jewelry, and other accessories.
-The right pieces and parts can mean the difference between a confident glow and an apprehensive attitude.
-For a woman reentering the workforce after a crisis or incarceration, that’s a critical distinction.
+The right pieces and parts (like those you can see if you look here) can mean the difference between a confident glow and an apprehensive attitude.
+For a woman re-entering the workforce after a crisis or incarceration, that’s a critical distinction.

 “The power of fashion to make someone feel good has always rang true for me,” says Jon Copeland, Richmond-based stylist and Dress for Success of Central Virginia Boutique Manager.
 “I saw that when I found Dress for Success.”